Programs

 Program FAQs

-After-school and art residence programs serve ages 5-14, while our Tech Geeks program is for students ages 14-18.
+Out of school and art residence programs serve ages 5-14, while our Tech Geeks program is for students ages 14-18.

 All programming is free for students who qualify for free and reduced-price lunch.